0xPARC/0xparc-intro-book/easy/src/pair.typ

 for some large integer $N$.
 I think this should be called a *bilinear pairing*, but for some reason everyone just says *pairing* instead.
-A curve is called *pairing-friendly* if this pairing can be computed reasonably (e.g. BN254 is pairing-friendly, but Curve25519 is not).
+A curve is called *pairing-friendly* if this pairing can be computed reasonably quickly (e.g. BN254 is pairing-friendly, but Curve25519 is not).

-This construction actually uses some really deep graduate-level number theory (in contrast, all the math in @ec is within an undergraduate curriculum) that is well beyond the scope of these lecture notes.
+This construction actually uses some really deep number theory (heavier than all the math in @ec) that is well beyond the scope of these lecture notes.
 Fortunately, we won't need the details of how it works;
 but we'll comment briefly in @pairing-friendly on what curves it can be done on.